Our Organic Concept Orchard

 The trees were planted in late April 2007 and to ensure an adequate water supply, a derelict pond was restored as a reservoir for the trickle irrigation system; this has subsequently become a magnet for wildlife.

-Red clover has been planted between the rows, providing habitat for predatory insects and pollinating bumblebees; the clover is also cut and spread under the trees as a ‘green manure' mulch.
-Over 80 hectares of arable land on the farm is also drilled with red and white clover; we are members and active participants in the Operation Bumblebee project.
+Red clover was planted between the rows providing habitat for predatory insects and pollinating bumblebees; the clover is also cut and spread under the trees as a ‘green manure' mulch to aid fertility building.
+As well as our Conservation Headlands, over 2.5 hectares of arable land on the farm is also drilled with red and white clover; we are members of the Operation Bumblebee project.

-Apple scab control is managed using weather data that is continuously gathered electronically in association with a computer model for the disease.
-This allows exact and timely treatments of sulphur to be applied during the early growing season.
+Apple scab control is managed using weather data that is continuously gathered electronically from two weather stations situated on the farm in association with a computer model for the disease.
+This allows exact and timely treatments of Sulphur and Potassium Bicarbonate to be applied during the early growing season.

-The novel pheromone mating disruption system Exosect is being used to control the major caterpillar pest Codling Moth, and the soap application techniques developed in our organic hop garden are being successfully used to control aphid pests and apple sucker.
+The novel pheromone mating disruption system Exosex-C is used to control the major caterpillar pest Codling Moth, and the soap application techniques developed in our organic hop garden are being successfully used to control aphid pests and apple sucker.

 It was hoped that yields of up to 15 tonnes per hectare would be achieved in 2008 only eighteen months after planting.
 This would compare with typical organic yields of 8 tonnes per hectare at full production.